goztag/MTaxi/README.md

 <br />

 → **Note:** The default algorithm of MTaxi is optimized for low mitochondrial coverages.
-For high coverage data (e.g. >10x), please use the argument _"-shared"_.
+For high coverage data (e.g. >10x), please use the argument _"-shared"_ on separate libraries.

 <br />